-From 8 March 2021, if you are not legally required to self-isolate, you can apply for a Test and Trace Support Payment or discretionary payment if you need to take time off work to care for a child or young person, providing:
+If you are not legally required to self-isolate, you can apply for a Test and Trace Support Payment or discretionary payment if you need to take time off work to care for a child or young person, providing:

 - you are employed or self-employed.

 - you cannot work from home whilst undertaking caring responsibilities and will lose income as a result.

 - you meet all the means-tested eligibility criteria for a Test and Trace Support Payment or locally determined criteria for a discretionary payment.

 - your child or young person: